dbeaver/idea-rcp-launch-config-generator/readme.md

 Parameter | Description
 ------|----
--config | Path to file with configuration
--productFile | Path to .product file
+-config | Path to file with configuration -eclipse.version | Version of eclipse(use ${eclipse-version} for maven version) -productFile | Path to .product file
 -projectsFolder | Path to projects folder
--eclipse | Path to Eclipse instance
+-eclipse | Path to folder with eclipse and other dependencies(optional, `${projectsFolder}/../dbeaver-eclipse-workspace` will be used if not specifed)
 -output | Place for result files

 For example, the command to create files for CB CE: